-The Monitored Interface is a radio interface, a radio protection group, or a Multi-Carrier ABC group.
+The Monitored Interface is a radio interface.
 The Controlled Interface is an Ethernet interface or LAG.
 An Ethernet interface can only be assigned to one Monitored interface.

 Each Controlled Interface is assigned an LLF ID.
 If ASP trigger by remote fault is enabled on the remote side of the link, the ASP state of the Controlled Interface is propagated to the Controlled Interface with the same LLF ID at the remote side of the link.
 This means if ASP is triggered locally, it is propagated to the remote side of the link, but only to Controlled Interfaces with LLF IDs that match the LLF IDs of the affected Controlled Interfaces on the local side of the link.